Autism and memory: Category integration

-Given these findings, it would appear that autistic individuals have trouble categorizing.
-Studies have shown that category induction is in fact possible and can occur at the same cognitive level as non-autistic individuals.
-Given that aspects of category formation such as discrimination and feature detection are enhanced among autistic individuals, it is viable to state that although autistic individuals require more trials and/or time to learn material and may employ different learning strategies than non-autistic individuals, once learned, the level of categorization displayed is on par with that of a non-autistic individual.
+Given these findings, it would appear that autistic people have trouble categorizing.
+Studies have shown that category induction is in fact possible and can occur at the same cognitive level as non-autistic people.
+Given that aspects of category formation such as discrimination and feature detection are enhanced among autistic people, it is viable to state that although they require more trials and/or time to learn material and may employ different learning strategies than non-autistic people, once learned, the level of categorization displayed is on par with that of a non-autistic people.

-The idea that autistic individuals learn differently than those without autism can account for the delay in their ability to categorize.
-However, once they begin categorizing they are at an average level of cognitive ability as compared to those without autism.
-This, however, is only applicable to higher functioning individuals within the spectrum as those with lower IQ levels are notoriously difficult to test and measure.
+The idea that autistic people learn differently than those without autism can account for the delay in their ability to categorize.
+However, once they begin categorizing they are at an average level of cognitive ability as compared to those who are not autistic.
+This, however, is only applicable to higher functioning people within the spectrum as those with lower IQ levels are notoriously difficult to test and measure.

-During the 1980s, developmental psychologist Uta Frith proposed that individuals within the spectrum have a weak central coherence.
-This theory meshes well with the general traits of individuals within the spectrum.
-As opposed to viewing a forest as a collection of trees, those with autism see one tree, and another tree, and another tree and thus it takes an immense amount of time to process complex tasks in comparison with non-autistic people.
-Weak central coherence can be used to explain what is viewed as a working memory deficit in attention or inhibition, as autistic individuals possess an intense focus on single parts of a complex, multi-part concept and cannot inhibit this in order to withdraw focus and direct it on the whole rather than a singular aspect.
+During the 1980s, developmental psychologist Uta Frith proposed that autistic people have a weak central coherence.
+This theory meshes well with the general traits of autism.
+As opposed to viewing a forest as a collection of trees, those who are autistic see one tree, and another tree, and another tree and thus it takes an immense amount of time to process complex tasks in comparison with non-autistic people.
+Weak central coherence can be used to explain what is viewed as a working memory deficit in attention or inhibition, as autistic people possess an intense focus on single parts of a complex, multi-part concept and cannot inhibit this in order to withdraw focus and direct it on the whole rather than a singular aspect.
 Thus, this suggests that the decrement in working memory is partially inherited which is then exacerbated by further genetic complications leading to a diagnosis of autism.